Link Search Menu Expand Document

 (subject to change per instructor/class whim) (will not necessarily be presented in this order):

-Linguistic Stack (graphemes/phones - words - syntax - semantics - pragmatics - discourse)
+Linguistic Stack (graphemes/phones - words - syntax - semantics - pragmatics - discourse

-Corpora, Corpus statistics, Data cleaning and munging
+Corpora, Corpus statistics, Data cleaning, munging, and annotation

 Evaluation